 A partial list of interesting topics of this workshop is the following:

-• Scalable architectures and systems for Compute Continuum
+- Scalable architectures and systems for the Compute Continuum

-• Distributed and decentralized management of resources and application deployment in the Compute Continuum
+- Orchestration, deployment, and management of resources and applications in the Compute Continuum

-• Scalable applications for Compute Continuum (IoT, microservices, serverless)
+- Scalable applications for the Compute Continuum (e.g., IoT, microservices, serverless)

 Important dates